deeplearning4j/deeplearning4j/examples-tour.md

 # Survey of DeepLearning4j Examples

-Deeplearning4j's Github repository has many examples that demonstrate its functionality.
+Deeplearning4j's Github repository has many examples to cover its functionality.
 The [Quick Start Guide](https://deeplearning4j.org/quickstart) shows you how to set up Intellij and clone the repository.
 This page provides an overview of some of those examples.

 ## DataVec examples